Our History

 1988

 A few concerned residents join forces to form a group to prevent and eliminate smog in the Houston region.
-They named the group GHASP: the Galveston-Houston Association for Smog Prevention.
+They name the group GHASP: the Galveston-Houston Association for Smog Prevention.
 Out of this grassroots effort, GHASP becomes a Texas nonprofit corporation in 1992.

 1996